JupiterOne/graph-cbdefense/docs/jupiterone-io/graph-cbdefense.md

 # Carbon Black PSC

-## Overview

-JupiterOne provides a managed integration for Carbon Black Cloud Platform (formerly the Predictive Security Cloud, or PSC).
-The integration connects directly to Carbon Black APIs to obtain details about device sensors/agents and active alerts.
-Customers authorize access by creating a Connector and an API Key in their target PSC account and providing that credential to JupiterOne.

 ## Carbon Black Cloud + JupiterOne Integration Benefits

 - Visualize Carbon Black endpoint agents and findings on corresponding devices